The “war to end all wars” was over, but a new one was just beginning—on the

 sick to carry on his life of crime.
 He died in 1947.

-In the end, it took a team of federal, state, and local
+In the end, it took a team of federal, state, and localmonths in prison.
+His air of invincibility was fast

 authorities—and a lot of grit and persistence—to end